Bermuda: Education

 Prior to 1950, the Bermuda school system was racially segregated.
 When the desegregation of schools was enacted in 1965, two of the formerly maintained "white" schools and both single-sex schools opted to become private schools.
 The rest became part of the public school system and were either aided or maintained.

 There are 38 schools in the Bermuda Public School System, including 10 preschools, 18 primary schools, 5 middle schools, 2 senior schools (The Berkeley Institute and Cedarbridge Academy), 1 school for students with physical and cognitive challenges, and 1 for students with behavioural problems.
 There is one aided primary school, two aided middle schools, and one aided senior school.
 Since 2010, Portuguese has been taught as an optional foreign language in the Bermudian school system.

 For higher education, the Bermuda College offers various associate degrees and other certificate programmes.
 Bermuda does not have any Bachelor-level colleges or universities.
 Bermuda's graduates usually attend Bachelor-level universities in the United States, Canada and the United Kingdom.

 In May 2009, the Bermudian Government's application was approved to become a contributory member of the University of the West Indies (UWI).
 Bermuda's membership enabled Bermudian students to enter the university at an agreed-upon subsidised rate by 2010.
 UWI also agreed that its Open Campus (online degree courses) would become open to Bermudian students in the future, with Bermuda becoming the 13th country to have access to the Open Campus.
-In 2010, it was announced that Bermuda would be an "associate contributing country" due to local Bermudan laws.
+In 2010, it was announced that Bermuda would be an "associate contributing country" due to local Bermudian laws.